theRenard/Blog/docs/articles/cocos-creator/shoot-em-up-in-cocos-creator/the_enemies.md

 ---

+# 👾 The Enemies

 ![The enemy prefab](./images/enemy.png)

-## The `EnemySpawner` component
+## The `WaveFactory` component

-The [`EnemySpawner.ts`](https://github.com/theRenard/cocos-creator-laser-defender/blob/master/assets/Scripts/EnemySpawner.ts) is responsible for spawning enemies.
+The [`WaveFactory.ts`](https://github.com/theRenard/cocos-creator-laser-defender/blob/master/assets/Scripts/WaveFactory.ts) is responsible for spawning enemies.
 It can loop through an array of `Waves` of enemies.
 When the scene starts the script creates a generator that yields all the waves.
 The wave instantiates the enemies and then after a given ammount of time it instantiate the next one.

 ## The `Wave`prefab

 The `Wave` prefab is a container for the enemies.
-It contains just one component, `WaveConfig`, the script that instantiates the enemies and that let them follow a given path in the scene.
-The `WaveConfig` script accepts an array of prefab of enemies and one `Path` prefab (plus some other fancy time paramters).
+It contains just one component, `WaveFactory`, the script that instantiates the enemies and that let them follow a given path in the scene.
+The `WaveFactory` script accepts an array of prefab of enemies and one `Path` prefab (plus some other fancy time paramters).

-## The `WaveConfig` component
+## The `EnemyFactory` component

-The [`WaveConfig.ts`](https://github.com/theRenard/cocos-creator-laser-defender/blob/master/assets/Scripts/WaveConfig.ts) script handles the instantiation of the enemies (like `EnemySpawner` does for waves, but this time the prefab is an `Enemy` node).
+The [`EnemyFactory.ts`](https://github.com/theRenard/cocos-creator-laser-defender/blob/master/assets/Scripts/EnemyFactory.ts) script handles the instantiation of the enemies (like `WaveFactory` does for waves, but this time the prefab is an `Enemy` node).
 It accepts and array of `Enemy` so that you can have different enemies in the same wave.
 It also accepts a `Path` prefab, so that every wave can have its own path.
 It's time now to see how the `Enemy` prefab works.

 ## The `Enemy` prefab